PX4/PX4-Autopilot/nuttx/configs/olimex-lpc1766stk/README.txt

        +CONFIG_GPIO_IRQ=y
        +CONFIG_ARCH_IRQBUTTONS=y

+    4. This example supports the CAN loopback test (apps/examples/can) but this must be manually enabled by selecting:

+       CONFIG_CAN=y             : Enable the generic CAN infrastructure CONFIG_LPC17_CAN1=y      : Enable CAN1
+       CONFIG_CAN_LOOPBACK=y    : Enable CAN loopback mode

+       See also apps/examples/README.txt

+       Special CAN-only debug options:

+       CONFIG_DEBUG_CAN
+       CONFIG_CAN_REGDEBUG

   nx:
     An example using the NuttX graphics system (NX).
 This example uses the Nokia 6100 LCD driver.
 NOTE:  The Nokia 6100 driver does not